 The question of absolutes predominates university campuses today: “Is there any absolute?”
 “What is right?”
 “If there are absolutes, who says so?”
 “Is not sex a normal function of life?”
 “Who sets up these standards anyway?”
 That last question is a good one.
 If our authority rests in human values, then there are no absolutes.
 Practical questions such as “Will we have a baby?” are all that remain.

 Everything is relative to the modern mind.
-Morality is simply personal preference.
-If someone thinks that it is good for him or her, then that is fine.
+Morality is personal preference.
+If someone thinks that it is suitable for him or her, then that is fine.
 That’s why we hear people say, “what difference does it make if no one is getting hurt?”

 The Christian answers these questions from information that comes by revelation.
 There is no other way to own an absolute.